Hongshunli Subdistrict

 Hongshunli Subdistrict (鸿顺里街道 (鴻順裏街道, Hóngshùnlǐ Jiēdào)) is a subdistrict located within Hebei District, Tianjin, China.
-It shares border with Xinkaihe and Tiedong Road Subdistricts in the northwest, Ningyuan Subdistrict in the northeast, Wanghailou Subdistrict in the southeast, Santiaoshi and Dahutong Subdistircts in the southwest.
+It shares a border with Xinkaihe and Tiedong Road Subdistricts in the northwest, Ningyuan Subdistrict in the northeast, Wanghailou Subdistrict in the southeast, Santiaoshi and Dahutong Subdistircts in the southwest.
 In the year 2010, its population was 94,411.

 Its name Hongshunli can be literally translated as "Great Success Neighborhood".

 Geography

 Hongshunli subdistrict is on the east of Hai River and southeast of Xinkai River.
 Waihuan East Road passes through the northeast of the subdistrict.

 History

 Administrative divisions

 The table below lists all the 11 residential communities under Hongshunli Subdistrict in 2021: